 For many industries, the value of the Internet of Things is in the connecting and controlling what is not already connected and controlled.
 However, most existing buildings today have robust internal networks communicating to devices that are performing useful functions.

-So, why do IoT advocates include “smart buildings” as a typical use case?
+So, why do IoT advocates include “smart buildings” as a typical Applications?
 To most in the facility management industry, buildings don’t seem like a very good fit for IoT.

 IoT growth predictions tend to show buildings as a key component to the predicted exponential growth of connected devices.